MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 Overall, our model shows that from 294 example cases, 237 were correctly predicted to stay and 14 were correctly predicted to leave.
 36 were falsely predicted to stay and 7 were falsely predicted to leave.
-Compared to the data set, our produced, linear model holds an impressive 85% accuracy rating.
+Compared to the data set, our linear model holds an impressive 85% accuracy rating.

 ![screen reader text](ROC.jpg "ROC")